IBMTechSales/liberty-enterprise-deployment-labs/1070-Liberty-observabiity-Instana/README.md

 Since you are using two VMs, **server0.gym.lan** and **server1.gym.lan**, to support Liberty collective in this lab, the Instana agent needs to be installed in these two VMs.

-For simplicity, the Instana agent has been installed and configured in the **server1.gym.lan** VM.
+For simplicity, an Instana agent has been installed and configured in the **server1.gym.lan** VM.

 In this section, you are going to learn how to install and configure the Instana agent in the **server0.gym.lan** VM.